Esylus/Coding-Standards/2_DocStandards.md

 **Installing**
-A step by step series of examples that tell you how to get a development env running End with an example of getting some data out of the system or using it for a little demo
+A step by step series of examples that tell you how to get a development env running with an example of getting some data out of the system or using it for a little demo.

 ```
 Give the example